-“Price” the price for the Service a part of the Service as set out in the developer's order of work.
+“Price” the price for the Service as part of the Service as set out in the Developer's order of work.

-“Service” all work in connection with the design, developing and writing of the project, until all the work has been completed by the developer.
-This includes all on going work and within the providing of Orchestra and any of other related services.
+“Service” all work in connection with the design, development and writing of the Project until all the work has been completed by the Developer.

-“Software” all or part of any software required to be written or used to complete the service and to enable the Client to use website marketing, websites or any product or service provided within the contract.
+“Software” is all or part of any software required to be written or used to complete the Service and to enable the Client to use website marketing, websites or any product or service provided within the contract.

 “Completion” as defined in section 7.

-“Website” the Website of the Client, to be written under the terms of this contract.
+“Website” the Website of the Client, to be written under the terms of this Agreement.

 “Website Host” a firm or company in the business of hosting Websites, with whom the Client shall have contracted to host the Website.